jamesedmonston/graphql-authentication-docs/docs/getting-started/installation.md

 :::note
 Step 4 is imperative, else you'll run into a `Missing Authorization Header` warning, even when sending the `Authorization` header.

+This ensures the authentication mutations are available on the public schema – subsequent authenticated calls will then use a schema from the plugin settings.
 :::

 ## Reducing Installation Size